xebia-functional/xef/README.md

 Libraries are published in Maven Central, under the `com.xebia` group.

 1. `xef-core` is the core library.
-2. `xef-openai` is the integration with OpenAI's API.
-3. The name of a library we provide integration for, like `xef-lucene`.
+2. The name of a library we provide integration for, like `xef-lucene`.

 You may need to add that repository explicitly in your build, if you haven't done it before.

 ```groovy
 repositories { mavenCentral() }